Hobbs, NM | Carlsbad, NM | Artesia, NM

 Just like a hand pump on a water well, pump jacks operate on the same system.
 They are installed above and below ground to push the oil to the surface.
 A long, heavy beam is moved by a power source causing the end of the beam to rise and fall.
 Located at the end of the beam are sucker rods that dip into the well as the pump jack is moving.
 Sucker rods are connected to sucker rod pumps.
 These are installed near the bottom of the well and act like a piston.
 They help increase the pressure in the well and push oil to the surface.
 Located at the other end of the heavy beam is a pulley system, providing continuous movement of the pump jack.

-Once the pump jack is in motion, the oil is sent into pipes where it is placed into containers and sent to refining stations.
 On average, pump jacks can pump about twenty times a minute.
 Depending on the size, they can produce 1.5 to 10.5 gallons with each stroke.
 Weight and depth of the oil will determine the size of pump you many need on your property.
+Most pump jacks run on natural gas, propane, or diesel fuel.
+But in such climates like Texas and New Mexico, motors and other components can run into issues.
+At AggieTech Energy Services LLC we offer pumpjacks to keep your lift operating as it should.
+If you believe your lift could benefit from adding or changing out your pump jacks, contact us today.